ryanallen/words-of-my-perfect-teacher/README.md

 *lha ma yin*, Skt. *asura*.
 One of the [six classes of beings](#six-classes-of-beings), with jealousy as their predominant emotion.

 ## Demon
-*bdud*, Skt. *mara*, term used for terrifying or malevolent energies, However, "what is called a demon is not someone with a gaping mouth and staring wide eyes.
+*bdud*, Skt. *māra*, term used for terrifying or malevolent energies, However, "what is called a demon is not someone with a gaping mouth and staring wide eyes.
 It is that which produces all the sufferings of [saṃsāra](#saṃsāra) and prevents one from reaching liberation beyond suffering.
 In short it is that which harms body and mind."
 NT.
 See also [four demons](#four-demons).

 ## Dependent Arising
 *ye dharmā hetuprabhavā hetuṃ teṣāṃ tathāgato hy avadat